Skip to content

 SEM (Standard Error of the Mean) Error bars in the isotopologue chart show mean ± SEM per sample group.

-SNR (Signal-to-Noise Ratio) How strong a peak is relative to the baseline noise.
-Higher = more confident the peak is real.
+SNR (Signal-to-Noise Ratio) Peak strength relative to baseline noise.
+Higher values indicate greater confidence that the peak is distinguishable from noise.
 Configurable threshold on the Extract page.

 T